IngoMeyer441/simple-term-menu/README.md

 currently selected entry as the last item to the selection and to return from the `show` method as usual.
 In multi-select mode, the `show` method returns a sorted tuple of all your selected menu indices instead of a single int.
 Use the `chosen_menu_entries` property to get a tuple of the menu entry strings instead.
 By setting `multi_select_key` you can define another key to toggle a selected item.
+By passing `show_multi_select_hint=True` a multi-select mode hint is shown in the status bar.

 #### Multi-select example